The Learning Studio

 Faculty members interested in taking advantage of the opportunities presented by this unique teaching and learning space to develop innovative instructional approaches that effectively optimize the use of the features and technologies in the Learning Studio are invited to apply for an Innovative Teaching Fellowship.

-Innovative Teaching Fellows can be from any discipline, and the Learning Studio has been used for courses in Public Health, Athletic Training, Organizational Studies and Communication, History, Modern and Classical Languages, and Biology.
+Innovative Teaching Fellows can be from any discipline, and the Learning Studio has been used for courses in Public Health, Athletic Training, Organizational Studies and Communication, History, Modern and Classical Languages, Biology, Nursing, English, Communication, Law, Occupational Therapy and Occupational Science, Social Work, Management, and Education.
+To learn how past Innovative Teaching Fellows have used the space, check out videos from previous Learning Studio Symposia at our Vimeo account.

 To read more about the Learning Studio, check out the SLU Newslink article from May 2012.
 CTTL Learning Studio photos courtesy of Herman Miller, 2012.
 To view more photos of the Learning Studio, please visit our Flickr photostream here.